j8d/karate-debug/README.md

 ## Feedback

 Have a feature request or found a bug?
-Email us at karate-debug@j8d.dev.
+Email me at ryan@karatedebug.com.

 ## License